Bachelor of Interdisciplinary Studies Degree Program

-- Integrative Learning Plan (ILP) must contain at least 2 subject areas with course
+- Integrative Learning Plan (ILP) must contain at least 2 academic disciplines with

-selections representing a central theme or concentration including no more than 18
+course selections representing a central concentration including no more than 18 hours

 - Independent Study Capstone course for Interdisciplinary Studies majors including readings,

-build on their knowledge of interdisciplinary relationships between distinct academic
+on their knowledge of interdisciplinary relationships between distinct academic disciplines

-disciplines in order to write their final reflection paper and to present an oral
+in order to write their final reflection paper and to present an oral report on their

 - Electives will contain other creditable course work that may include prerequisites